jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

   (b) documents referred to in the Criminal Proceedings (Search of Court Records) Rules 1974, including—
     (i) the register of persons committed for trial and sentence, the register commonly known as the Return of Prisoners Tried and Sentenced, and the indexes to those registers; and
-    (ii) a file, or part of a file, or document relating to a criminal proceeding; and (c) records of court martial proceedings delivered to, and kept in accordance with the directions of, the Judge Advocate General, under section 145 of the Armed Forces Discipline Act 1971; and
+    (ii) a file, or part of a file, or document relating to a criminal proceeding; and (c) records of Court Martial proceedings delivered to, and kept in accordance with the directions of, the Judge Advocate General, under section 75 of the Court Martial Act 2007; and
-  (d) any documents or records (for example, a charge report) created in connection with, and retained after, the summary disposal of a charge by an officer exercising summary powers under the Armed Forces Discipline Act 1971.
+  (d) any documents or records (for example, a charge report) created in connection with, and retained after, the summary trial or disposal of a charge by a disciplinary officer under the Armed Forces Discipline Act 1971.

-### 36 Access to records of court martial proceedings, etc, to help to determine victims’ claims
+### 36 Access to records of Court Martial proceedings, etc, to help to determine victims’ claims
 (1) This section applies to a document or record specified in section 35(2)(c) or (d), requested under section 35(1), and that the Judge Advocate General considers, and has advised the Secretary, should not be disclosed for reasons of security.
 (2) The Tribunal must not access or search, inspect, and take or be issued with copies or extracts from, the document or record, and must not use it for the purpose in section 35(1), except with the permission of, and in accordance with any conditions specified by, the Judge Advocate General.
 (3) The Tribunal must comply with, and take all reasonably practicable steps to ensure others comply with, conditions specified by the Judge Advocate General.
 (4) This section overrides section 35.

-### 37 Relevant findings in criminal proceedings or proceedings of court martial or officer to be evidence
+### 37 Relevant findings in criminal proceedings or proceedings of Court Martial or officer to be evidence
 (1) A finding of fact is conclusive evidence of the matters to which it relates for the purposes of the determination of a victim’s claim filed under section 28 if the finding—
   (a) is recorded in a court document or record referred to in, and accessed under, section 35(1); and (b) is, in the Tribunal’s opinion, relevant to the determination of the claim.